 Robert started his editorial career joining Nature Communications in August 2017.
 He obtained his degree in Nanoscale Science and Technology and his PhD in Tissue Engineering and Regenerative Medicine from the University of Leeds.
 He handles papers at the interface of the physical and life sciences related to biomaterials, nanoparticle/drug delivery and biochemical/chemical and materials based sensors.
 Robert is based in the London office.

-Associate Editor: Johannes Kreutzer
+Senior Editor: Johannes Kreutzer

 Johannes joined Nature Communications in September 2017 as an Associate Editor.
 With a PhD in materials chemistry and a background in photopolymerization, he handles manuscripts on chemical soft matter and advanced organic functional materials.
 Johannes is based in the London office.

-ENERGY AND PHYSICAL CHEMISTRY TEAM
+ENERGY MATERIALS TEAM

 The team handles content encompassing chemical energy storage and conversion, energy harvesting, catalysis for energy and heterogeneous catalysis, as well as physical and analytical chemistry.

 Team Manager and Senior Editor: Prateek Dongare